Welcome to SCARS

 Our first batch of 30 tape measure antennas sold out in minutes.
 Another batch is now available.
 These kits are only $20 and are available from Mark Kleine N5HZR.
 More information is available on the tape measure antenna page.

-VHF Audio is On-The-Web
+VHF Audio is on the Web

 Are you ever out of town and want to tap into the local net back home, but your 2-meter radio can’t reach that far?
 Using the World Wide Web by listening to the SCARS 2-meter repeater.
 Do what?
 Yes!
 It’s real, and it sounds great!
 Give it a try by clicking here or the play button below.